-Identifiers are the programmer defined elements like the name of variables, functions arrays, structures etc, They are the fundamental requirement of any language.
+Identifiers in the C programming are defined elements like the name of variables, function arrays, structures, etc, They are the fundamental requirement of any language.

 These are token which is composed of a sequence of letters, digits, and underscore ( _ ).

 Every language has its own rules for naming identifiers.
 Identifiers are used to give unique names to different objects in the program.

 Rules For Naming Identifiers in C

 - An identifier is any combination of alphabets, digits, or underscores.

 - The first character in the identifier name must be an alphabet and not a digit but after that, any digit may follow.